Cynthia Sikes Yorkin: Life and career

 Her feature film credits include co-starring roles in the comedies Arthur 2: On the Rocks with Dudley Moore, That's Life! with Jack Lemmon, Love Hurts with Jeff Daniels, Possums with Mac Davis, and in director Henry Jaglom's Going Shopping.

 In 1999, Yorkin expanded her interests to public works and became more involved in government after she was personally chosen by President Bill Clinton to serve on the Advisory Committee for the Kennedy Center for the Performing Arts.
 In 2005, she was appointed California State Commissioner for the California Service Corps by former Governor Arnold Schwarzenegger, and also founded an emergency preparedness curriculum for K-12 schools, known as Team Safe-T. Six years later, Yorkin was brought on to the UCLA School of Public Health Dean’s Advisory Board to help raise funds to build the global bio lab on campus.
 She worked closely with Cindy Horn and Dr. Linda Rosenstock, the Dean of UCLA's School of Public Health.

 In 2015, Yorkin segued into producing her first feature film, the critically acclaimed Blade Runner 2049, directed by Oscar nominee Denis Villeneuve and starring Academy Award nominees Ryan Gosling and Harrison Ford.
 The film garnered a total of five Academy Awards nominations, winning for Best Visual Effects and finally earning Roger Deakins a win for Best Cinematographer.
 She brought this project to Alcon Entertainment with her late husband and producing partner, Bud Yorkin, after acquiring the final rights from his former partner Jerry Perenchio in 2010.
 Cynthia helmed Blade Runner 2049 from beginning to end.

 Personal life

-Cynthia Yorkin was married to prolific producer and director, Bud Yorkin, for 26 years.
+Cynthia Yorkin was married to prolific producer and director Bud Yorkin for 26 years until his death.
 The two met in 1985.
 They were married on June 24, 1989, and had two children: Jessica and Michael.
 Bud directed Cynthia in Arthur 2: On the Rocks, and again in the 1990 film Love Hurts.
 In 2005, Cynthia and Bud decided to revive the Blade Runner franchise as producing partners.
 In 2010, they partnered with Alcon Entertainment to produce the film.
-Over the years Bud’s health deteriorated, concluding with his death on August 18, 2015.
+Over the years, Bud's health deteriorated, and he died on August 18, 2015.
 Cynthia went on to produce the film and honor his legacy.

 Blade Runner 2049 received rave reviews and went on to earn five Academy Award nominations, winning for Best Cinematography and for Best Visual Effects.